mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 ######  TypeString

 Expanded path within the volume from which the container's volume should be mounted.
 Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
 Defaults to "" (volume's root).
 SubPathExpr and SubPath are mutually exclusive.
-This field is beta in 1.15.
 #### working_dir

 ######  TypeString